Mitch Johnson: College career

 Johnson played at Stanford University for the Cardinal from 2005 to 2009.
+He graduated with a degree in sociology.

 Freshman season (2005–06)

 Johnson played 30 games during his freshman season, starting in 20 of them.
 He made his college debut against UC Irvine on November 19, 2005, in which he played 19 minutes as a bench player, and had his first college start on December 31, 2005, against USC where he scored six points in 23 minutes of action.
 During his freshman season, he recorded a total of 98 assists and 25 steals, which is the second most on the team.
 Johnson was an All-Freshman Team Honorable Mention pick.

 Sophomore season (2006–07)

 During Johnson’s sophomore season, he played 31 games and started 20 games.
 He recorded 103 assists, the second most on the team, while leading the team in steals with 29.
-On December 19, 2006, Johnson recorded a season—high 10 assists against Fresno State.
+On December 19, 2006, Johnson recorded a season-high 10 assists against Fresno State.
 On February 15, 2007, Johnson recorded 8 rebounds against Oregon State.
 Johnson scored 12 points against Oregon on February 17.
 Johnson scored 11 points, four assists and 4 rebounds on March 1 against Arizona State.